EmbarkStudios/cargo-deny-action/README.md

 Create a `deny.toml` file in the root of the repo to use as rules for the action ([example](https://github.com/EmbarkStudios/cargo-deny/blob/master/deny.toml)).
 See [`cargo-deny`](https://github.com/EmbarkStudios/cargo-deny) for instructions and details of the format and capabilities.

-This action will run `cargo-deny check` and report failure if any banned crates or disallowed open souce licenses are found used in the crate or its dependencies.
+This action will run `cargo-deny check` and report failure if any banned crates or disallowed open source licenses are found used in the crate or its dependencies.

+The action has three optional inputs

+* `log-level`: The log level to use for `cargo-deny`, default is `warn`
+* `command`: The command to use for `cargo-deny`, default is `check`
+* `arguments`: The argument to pass to `cargo-deny`, default is `--all-features`

 ### Example pipeline